lopenling/Application-Interactive-Designs/docs/migration-guide.md

 **NB!** Notice the space after `50 ` and `25 `.

----

-Strikethrough values represent the values that stay the same.
-Values marked with `*` are most likely not (yet) used in this project.

 # Shadows

 Search and replace all instances of the following classes in this exact order: